mrtovsky/Paralytics/README.rst

 -------------
 Highlighting the main functionalities of the **Paralytics**:

-* Expanded target encoding of categorical variables using double cross-validation technique with additional regularisation preventing favoritism of sparse categories with reduction of excessive adjustment to the training set, effectively reducing overfilling.
+* Expanded **target encoding** of categorical variables using double cross-validation technique with additional regularisation preventing favoritism of sparse categories with reduction of excessive adjustment to the training set, effectively reducing overfitting.

-* Discretization of continuous variables to ordinal using shallow decision tree or method based on Spearman's rank-order correlation.
+* **Discretization** of continuous variables to ordinal using shallow decision tree or method based on Spearman's rank-order correlation.

 * Processing data read into the